EndPointCorp/end-point-blog/2014/01/10/copy-data-between-mysql-databases-with.html.md

 <img alt="Sequel pro" border="0" height="350" src="/blog/2014/01/10/copy-data-between-mysql-databases-with/image-0.png" style="display:block" title="sequel-pro.png" width="450"/>

-I often use [Sequel Pro](http://www.sequelpro.com/) when I'm getting up to speed on the data model for a project or when I just want to debug in a more visual way than with the mysql command-line client.
-It's a free OS X application that lets you inspect and manage MySQL databases.
+I often use [Sequel Pro](http://www.sequelpro.com/) when I’m getting up to speed on the data model for a project or when I just want to debug in a more visual way than with the mysql command-line client.
+It’s a free OS X application that lets you inspect and manage MySQL databases.
 I also find it very useful for making small changes to the data while I develop and test web apps.

 ### Quickly Copy Data Between Databases